Chapter 8 : The Shrieking Shack

 And now my firmness fails me and I am at a loss for words.
 I am stuck in a trap.
 What can I even say to him?

 That I had a stupid schoolgirl crush and now I’m mad that some other girl got to him first?
 Or that he obviously wanted someone else?
-Even though I had gone through years of watching him snog and fuck other girls, without giving it another thought.
+Even though I had gone through years of watching him snog other girls, without giving it another thought.

 Instead, I just look at him, staying intently into my eyes, awaiting my explanation.

 “I am confused.
 I thought…” I look at the ground again.
 I have lost my firm footing in this argument.
 The hot tears have returned.
 I hurriedly wipe them away, willing him not to notice.

 “What?”
 Sirius pleads.
 “Rora, you’re my friend.
 I don’t want to see you upset,”